 In addition, government spending on education is also important to create opportunities for children from poor families for a better life.
 With adequate access to quality education, they can improve their lives by gaining better skills and jobs.

-Third, taxes are a means to protect the economy and domestic producers.
+Third, taxes protect the economy and domestic producers.
 Take, for example, import tariffs.
 Domestic producers may be faced with dumping practices, in which foreign producers sell their products cheaper in the domestic economy than in their home market.
 This unfair competition can destroy domestic producers and industries.
 Thus, by setting import tariffs, the government makes the dumped products more expensive when they arrive in the domestic market.

 Fourth, the government can impose taxes on certain harmful goods, such as alcohol and tobacco.
 Or the government sets it up to limit negative externalities such as pollution.